Compare Citibank credit cards for their low fees, low rates, rewards and frequent flyer miles

 Types of Citibank credit cards

 Citi offers more cards than most providers, and because it’s so big, so they probably have something for you.
 When shopping for a credit card, it’s important that you look at all of your options before making a decision.
 The annual fee, interest rates for purchases, balance transfers, cash advances and perks associated with each card are the main things to consider.
 Citi offers cards in every category, including cards for students, so find a category that suits your needs and learn more about the cards offered there.

 - Balance transfer credit cards.
 For those looking to transfer a balance, Citi gives you options for 0% interest for an introductory period on those transfers.
-Cards to consider in this category are the Citi® Diamond Preferred® Card, Citi Simplicity® Card, and the Citi® Double Cash Card.
-The period for 0% interest varies between 18 and 21 months with these cards.
+Cards to consider in this category are the Citi® Diamond Preferred® Card, Citi Simplicity® Card and Citi ThankYou® Preferred Card.
+The period for 0% interest varies between 15 and 21 months with these cards.

 - Low rate credit cards.
 Like other major banks, the credit cards offered by Citi have a range for their APR (annual percentage rate) that’s based on your creditworthiness.
 This rate is mostly between 13.24% to 23.24%.
 There are a few cards that have 0% introductory rates, like the Simplicity and Thank You Preferred cards.
 Outside of these cards, the interest rate doesn’t change too much between the types of cards.
 Focus on other deciding factors such as annual fee, foreign transaction fees and rewards to make your decision.